TomBugnon/deNEST/README.md

 You can use the default stimulus sequence created during preprocessing:
 eg: `session_stims: 'stim_df_set_df_res_100x100_contrastnorm_filter_o2.yml` in *sessions_df.yml*

+Alternatively, you can also specify the input that will be used for all sessions as a command line argument.
+In that case, you don't need to modify the session parameters file.

 ### To run the simulation: